Kat-rin-sc/EDDS-Project/README.md

     - which training file to use for training the model (check line 182)
     - which version of the algorithm to use
         - To change to STACP_NoTC go to line 196 and change lambda = 1
-        - To change to STACP_NoCTX go to line ....
+        - To change to STACP_NoCTX go to line 128 and comment out part of the equation according to a comment above
     - under which name to save the result files of the run (check lines 104-110)

 #### To run the code for the LRT algorithm and create the result files: